-- There will be no eating of food outside of the cafeteria or patio. - 2.
-Students are not to leave campus during lunch. - 3.
-Students are not to receive food deliveries for lunch. - Avoid crowding and pushing while lining up for hot lunches. - 5.
+- 1. Students are not to leave campus during lunch. - 2.
+Students are not to receive food deliveries for lunch (ie. DoorDash, UberEats). - Avoid crowding and pushing while lining up for hot lunches. - 4.
 Be orderly at the lunch table.
 Leave it and the floor as clean as you found them.
-Be respectful of others. - Return all trays, dishes, and silverware to the counter after disposing of all waste paper.
+Be respectful of others. - 5.
+Return all trays, dishes, and silverware to the counter after disposing of all waste paper. - 6.
+Students are to attend only one lunch period.

-- 7. Students are to attend only one lunch period. - 8.
-The cafeteria, patio, and main commons are the only areas open to students during lunch.
-Students will need a pass to enter or leave the area during lunch. - 9.
+- 7. The cafeteria, patio, and main commons are the only areas open to students during lunch.
+Students will need a pass to enter or leave the area during lunch. - 8.
 All students are given a lunch account number.
 Each student is responsible for the security of that account number.
 DO NOT give your lunch account number to your friends!